na-na-hi/renget/archive/sfbf5.md

 \>The strong feeling along with the sounds of your wife laughing harder than you've ever heard make you ignore the sudden heaviness and ticklish feeling all over your body
 \>All of a sudden, a small dangling tongue makes contact with your face and makes you snap out of it, making you notice the diminute Chameleos that's nested on the top of your head, along with all of it's siblings climbing all over your body
 \>The feeling of shock and disappointment turns into one of happiness and relief as you see all of your children joyfully climbing all over you
-\>...before turning into a feeling of pure dread once you realize you'll have to deal with the pranks from all of your children on top of having to deal with the ones from your wife.
+\>...before turning into a feeling of pure dread once you realize you'll have to deal with the pranks from all of your children on top of having to deal with the ones from your wife.%%

 ---
 ###*Dalamadur*